Owen Lovejoy House

 The Owen Lovejoy House is a historic house museum on East Peru Street in Princeton, Illinois.
-Built in 1838, it was for many years home to Owen Lovejoy (1811-1864), a prominent abolitionist and congressman.
-Lovejoy was an open operator of shelter and support on the Underground Railroad, and his house contains a concealed compartment in which escaped slaves could be hidden.
+Built in 1838, it was for many years home to Owen Lovejoy (1811–1864), a prominent abolitionist and congressman.
+Lovejoy, the brother of martyred abolitionist, Elijah Lovejoy, was an open operator of shelter and support on the Underground Railroad, and his house contains a concealed compartment in which escaped slaves could be hidden.
 It was declared a National Historic Landmark in 1997.
 It is open seasonally or by appointment for tours.

 Description and history

 The Owen Lovejoy House stands on the outer fringe of the developed town center of Princeton, on the north side of East Peru Street between 7th and 8th Streets.
 It is a 1 1/2-story wood-frame structure, with a gabled roof and vernacular Greek Revival styling.
 The left half of its broad front is sheltered by a hip-roofed porch, which wraps around the left side.
 An ell extends to the rear of the building.
 On the second floor is an attic space that has been traditionally ascribed the role as a fugitive hiding place.
 It is a triangular space running along the back of the main block, whose presence is obscured by the arrangements of the walls on the back staircase.
 The space appears to have been deliberately constructed in this way, and it is not obviously amenable for use as a more conventional storage space.